 There are several ways to investigate development plans for your block, our experts say.

 Plans for building construction projects in New York City are public record, says Andrew Rudansky, press secretary for the Department of Buildings.
 You can look up application information online with the DOB's two online portals, Buildings Information System (BIS) for projects filed before March 1, 2021, and DOB NOW for projects filed after that date.
+[Editor's note: A new, more user-friendly site from the city called Building on My Block is also an option now.]

 Once projects have been approved, the public can learn more about them by visiting the records rooms of the DOB's five Borough Offices, Rudansky says.
 You can view the records for free by bringing a photo ID and the job number of the project you're interested in.